nuxt/website-v2/content/en/guides/get-started/directory-structure.md

 touch nuxt.config.js
 ```

-These are the main directories and files that we use when building an Nuxt.js application.
+These are the main directories and files that we use when building a Nuxt.js application.
 You will find an explanation of each of them below.

 <base-alert type="info">